 Even When You Know a Sector, You Can’t Account for Others

-In the company I founded, we made a strategic shift in 2010 to focus solely on the most commonly used open source search engine, Solr.
+In the company I founded, we made a strategic shift in 2010 to focus solely on the most commonly used open-source search engine, Solr.
 We had been working with Solr since the year it was released, in 2006, but had been a general software development firm until we made our shift in 2010 – if it involved geeks with keyboards, we did it.
 However, it wasn’t until my partner, who was the co-author of the first (and only) book on Solr at the time, spoke at a conference and was, in his words, “treated like a rock star” that we decided to make the strategic shift to focus fully into Solr.

-We knew our market and knew the advantages that the product we supported offered compared to everyone else.
+We knew our market and the advantages that the product we supported offered compared to everyone else.
 Yet, even with that informational and performance superiority, there was no guarantee that we would succeed.
 We did, fortunately, but it just as easily could have gone a different way and we could have not succeeded.

 One of the competitors to our search engine was a product called Autonomy.
 While there were some search engines that we knew it was difficult to dislodge potential customers away from using, Autonomy was considered a weaker offering.
 It was clunky, large, and difficult to customize.
 We knew its weaknesses and saw, among the people in the industry we knew, declining market share as people got tired of working with it.

-Yet, in August, 2011, Hewlett Packard decided to pony up $11.7 billion for Autonomy, a 64% premium to the closing price on the day of the announcement.
-Had I, using my deep knowledge of the search engine market, decided to short Autonomy, I’d have been slaughtered due to the irrationality of a M&A team at HP.
+Yet, in August 2011, Hewlett Packard decided to pony up $11.7 billion for Autonomy, a 64% premium to the closing price on the day of the announcement.
+Had I, using my deep knowledge of the search engine market, decided to short Autonomy, I’d have been slaughtered due to the irrationality of an M&A team at HP.
 Later on, my thoughts about how much HP had overpaid for Autonomy were validated, as they had to write off 80% of the acquisition price.
 All it takes is one greater fool to throw off all of your plans based on rational knowledge.

-I fully believe that the market is irrational.
+I fully believe that the stock market is irrational.
 I also believe that there’s probably someone out there who is killing it in the market because he’s cracked the code and knows how to take advantage of all of the irrationality of retail investors.
 I’m convinced that he’s not going to sell you that information in a $397 course or webinar, either, and get rid of his investing advantage.

 If you’re dying to take risks, I have an alternative suggestion for you.

-If you’re beating the market, good for you.
+If you’re beating the stock market, good for you.
 However, I would ask you to look deep down inside, be truthful, and ask yourself if you truly know why you have beaten the market.
 Skill or luck?